sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-high-pass-filter</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : High-pass filter script for the GIMP
+Short desc    : High-pass filter script for the GIMP
 URL          : http://registry.gimp.org/node/7385
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : A general purpose high-pass filter plugin.
+Descript     : A general purpose high-pass filter plugin.
 It shows up as
              : Filters->Generic->High Pass Filter.
 You can select a blur radius that sets the
              : size of detail to be passed by the filter, as well as an option to keep the
              : source layer or replace it.